portainer/portainer-docs/docs/v2.0-be/deploy/windows10.md

 ## Notes

 These deployments were tested in Windows 10 Pro 2004 edition.
-To use Windows Containers, you need to run Windows 10 ver 1803 or newest.
+To use Windows Containers, you need to run Windows 10 ver 1803 or the newest.

 [Contribute to these docs](https://github.com/portainer/portainer-docs/blob/master/contributing.md).